 Arrowstreet has designed a new transit-oriented, multi-family residential development in East Boston.
 The project site, formerly an overflow lot for rental cars, presented an opportunity to improve current and future connections within the neighborhood while providing approximately 230 new housing units and 179 parking spaces.
 The Project also meets Boston’s Inclusionary Development Policy, creating over 30 income-restricted affordable residential units.
 Composed of two separate residential buildings, the layout and shapes of the buildings are designed to make the most efficient use of the basin-shaped project site, provide new green space, and minimize the impact on neighbors in each direction.

 The project is situated within East Boston in a residential merchant neighborhood, and the lifestyle brand embraces the local industry and craft to create a unique twist on industrial design.
-The raw interior architecture showcasing local mural artists blends with sweeping views to the outside, connecting the interior to exterior in a contemporary, meaningful way.
+The raw interior architecture showcases local mural artists, while blending the sweeping views to the outside to create connections between the interior to exterior in a contemporary, meaningful way.
 The amenity spaces include a maker space, climbing wall, and flexible community space.
 As a continuation of the environment, the residents at 144 Addison Street enjoy an urban-industrial atmosphere.
 Large-scale murals from local artists, dramatic lighting, and raw materials accentuate the neighborhood’s industrial roots.